Hybrid-Vector Retrieval for Visually Rich Documents: Combining Single-Vector Efficiency and Multi-Vector Accuracy: Conclusion

 \section{Conclusion}

-We propose \method, a hybrid-vector framework that bridges the efficiency-accuracy trade-off in VDR.
+We propose \method, a plug-and-play hybrid-vector framework that bridges the efficiency-accuracy trade-off in VDR.
 By combining single-vector retrieval over \vsps with multi-vector reranking using selective query tokens, \method achieves near state-of-the-art accuracy with over 99\% lower computation.
-We also present \benchmark, the first benchmark for visually rich, multi-document, and long-document retrieval.
+We also present \benchmark, a benchmark for visually rich, multi-document, and long-document retrieval.
 Together, they establish a scalable foundation for efficient and accurate VDR.